 Along with Final Fantasy II, Zelda II, and a myriad of other early sequels to series that have become popular, Metroid II quite often gets overlooked.
 Despite having been pretty good at the time, as a short game made for a system that people now find difficult to stomach, it is regularly overshadowed by later games, like Super Metroid.

 However, I think that Metroid II deserves some recognition!
 Metroid wasn’t always an anything-goes cash farm, filling pools of money for Shigeru Miyamoto that would make Scrooge McDuck jealous.
-Zelda and Super Mario Bros., it’s all the same at Nintendo.
+Zelda and Super Mario Bros.—it’s all the same at Nintendo.
 Throw a popular name on anything, and people will think it’s great.
 It’s like, if a game they’re developing looks like it’s going to fail, they’ll just change the main character into Mario or Link or someone and sell it anyway.
-If that doesn’t work, they’ll just copy and paste one of the previous games and change a bit of dialogue and make back the money from the other failure, or otherwise not bother even changing anything and re-release a game or make a “Special Edition” out of it.
+If that doesn’t work, they’ll just take an old game, change nothing, and release it as a “Special Edition”.
 Meanwhile, old Miyamoto is swimming around in a giant safe full of gold and laughing at everyone.

 But, I think the point was that Metroid II is a game that shouldn’t be so easily forgotten, even if it was very green and kind of short.
 For now, though, I think I’ll go play some River City Ransom or something.
 Now that was a game!
 Catch you later, nerds!